 Types of ultrasound techs

 Ultrasound technicians have a variety of specialties within their field.
-Each specialty requires different training in order to learn how to use the necessary equipment for that particular type of scan.
+Each specialized sonographer field requires different training in order to learn how to use the necessary equipment for that particular type of scan.
 These are the different types of ultrasound techs.

 Obstetric and gynecologic (OB/GYN) sonographer

 Are you curious about the liver, gallbladder, pancreas, kidneys, or spleen?
-Then maybe being an abdominal sonographer is an option for you!
-Abdominal sonographers specialize in using ultrasound technology to generate images of the organs found in the abdomen.
+Then maybe abdominal sonography is an option for you!
+Abdominal sonographers specialize in using abdominal sonography machines to generate images of the organs found in the abdomen.

-This type of ultrasound tech is responsible for providing detailed images of the abdominal organs and helping physicians diagnose any underlying conditions or abnormalities.
+This type of ultrasound tech is responsible for providing detailed images of the abdominal organs and helping physicians diagnose medical conditions or abnormalities.
 Abdominal ultrasound techs look for cysts, tumors, blockages, and blood clots.

 The musculoskeletal system is the body’s central framework, consisting of cartilage, tendons, and ligaments.
 Musculoskeletal ultrasound technicians know the importance of this body system and use their strong technical skills to get a better view of how they function.

-Using ultrasound technology, these diagnostic sonographers create detailed images of muscles, ligaments, joints, and tendons within the body.
-These images provide diagnostic information that can help physicians diagnose musculoskeletal conditions like arthritis, tendonitis, and bursitis.
+Using ultrasound technology, these diagnostic medical sonographers create detailed images of muscles, ligaments, joints, and tendons within the body.
+Musculoskeletal sonography provides diagnostic information that can help physicians diagnose musculoskeletal conditions like arthritis, tendonitis, and bursitis.
 By using cutting-edge technology, musculoskeletal ultrasound techs play a vital role in providing accurate diagnoses for patients suffering from musculoskeletal disorders.

-The vascular system, also known as the circulatory system, is made up of the vessels that carry blood and lymph throughout the body, including arteries, veins, and capillaries.
-To assess these parts of the body, we need vascular sonographers.
+The vascular system, also known as the circulatory system, is made up of the vessels that carry blood and lymph throughout the body, including arteries, blood vessels, veins, and capillaries.
+To assess these parts of the body, we need vascular technology specialists.

 Did you know that heart disease is the leading cause of death in the U.S.?
 That’s why cardiac sonographers, or echocardiographers, are so important to our healthcare system.

-These medical professionals specialize in using ultrasounds to diagnose and treat heart conditions.
+These medical professionals operate ultrasound equipment to diagnose and treat heart conditions.
 Echocardiographers capture detailed images of the heart to examine the heart’s chambers, valves, and vessels.
 Then, they assist physicians in interpreting these images and developing a treatment plan depending on the patient’s condition.
 Additionally, cardiac sonographers may also be involved in therapeutic procedures such as angiograms or catheterization.

 Ultrasound technician job outlook

 The future of sonography is bright.
 According to the U.S. Bureau of Labor Statistics, the demand for ultrasound techs will grow 10% between 2021 and 2031, which is much faster than the average for all occupations.
-This surge in demand is due to an increasing emphasis on preventative healthcare and technological advancements that allow for more accurate and safer imaging.
+This surge in demand can lead to a higher average salary and is due to an increasing emphasis on preventative healthcare and technological advancements that allow for more accurate and safer imaging.

 What is a travel diagnostic medical sonographer?

 Ultrasound technicians can take their careers to the next level by becoming allied health travelers.
-Diagnostic medical sonographers travel from one location to another to offer their services where needed most.
+Most diagnostic medical sonographers travel from one location to another to offer their services where needed most.
 Oftentimes, these medical professionals are needed to fill staffing shortages in hospitals, clinics, and other healthcare facilities.